 Donors can (i) issue guarantees to debt or equity funders of projects and (ii) provide grants, subscribe capital and/or issue counter guarantees to organisations that issue guarantees.
 The African Guarantee Fund or national credit guarantee funds (e.g. in Albania, Kosovo or Palestine) are examples of organisations that issue guarantees, and which are capitalised by donor and DFI capital, including counter guarantees from the EU and Sida.

+Role of development finance institutions in mechanism?
 MDBs and DFIs can issue guarantees directly to projects or